 We all want our home to be a castle, set in beautiful surroundings, perhaps with a pond, a moat, a drawbridge and enchanted gardens stretching out in all directions.
 There’s just one snag: we don’t live in a fairy tale.

 With that said, however, there are plenty of ways to use landscaping to your advantage and transform even the most mundane of dwellings into something quite spectacular.
+You might want to contact The Local Tree Expert to give you some advice.
 Take a look at some of these incredible landscaping ideas for when a moat won’t fit.

 Vines Are Your Friend